sagemathinc/cocalc-doc/source/markdown.rst

 See :ref:`@Mention collaborators in chat <at-mention-chat>`.

 ***********************************
-WYSIWYG
+Rich Text Editing
 ***********************************

-What-you-see-is-what-you-get editing...

-See :doc:`wysiwyg`.
+See :doc:`rich-text`.

 ***********************************
 Inverse search